-A native of the Texas Panhandle, Amy also grew up in the Houston/Memorial area and attended school in Spring Branch I.S.D.
-After graduating from Sam Houston State University in December of 1981, Amy began her teaching career as a substitute teacher in Spring Branch I.S.D in the Spring of 1982, and then as a Special Education teacher at Katy High School in the Fall of 1982.
-While at Katy High School, she piloted the Life Skills Program and helped to start a swim program for students with special needs that later became known as the Adaptive Aquatics Program.
+A native of the Texas Panhandle, Amy also grew up in the Houston/Memorial area and attended school in Spring Branch Independent School District.
+After graduating from Sam Houston State University in December 1981, Amy began her teaching career as a substitute teacher in Spring Branch I.S.D in Spring 1982, and then as a special education teacher at Katy High School in Fall 1982.
+While at Katy High School, she piloted the Life Skills Program and helped start a swim program for students with special needs that later became known as the Adaptive Aquatics Program.
 She later moved to James E. Taylor High School in 1995 and started the Life Skills Program and Vocational Adjustment Program there.
-Amy served as a faculty sponsor of the James E. Taylor High School Best Buddies Club from its start in 2001, as the 2nd high school Best Buddies Club in the State of Texas, until December 2016.
+Amy served as a faculty sponsor of the James E. Taylor High School Best Buddies Club from its start in 2001.
+It was the second high-school Best Buddies Club in the State of Texas, until December 2016.

-In 1989 she was present at the first organizational meeting of Katy I.S.D. staff and parents of students with special needs who worked together to form a local chapter of The Arc.
-Amy has been a member of the organization since its original charter in August of 1990.
-She later served as a member of the Board of Directors, and then as Vice- President of the organization, and was recently elected again to the Board of Directors in May of 2015.
+In 1989 Amy was present at the first organizational meeting of Katy ISD staff and parents of students with special needs who worked together to form a local chapter of The Arc.
+Amy has been a member of the organization since its original charter in August 1990.
+She later served as a member of the Board of Directors and then as vice president of the organization and was re-elected again to the Board of Directors in May 2015.

 Ellen Candito, Board Member

-Ellen was born, raised and educated in Boston, MA, but got to Katy as quickly as she could.
-Ellen was elected to The Arc of Katy Board in 2012, and serves on the Development Committee, as well as on the Gala Committee.
+Ellen Candito was born, raised and educated in Boston, Mass., but got to Katy as quickly as she could.
+Ellen was elected to The Arc of Katy Board of Directors in 2012 and has served on the Development Committee as well as on the Gala Committee.
 She now is working with The Arc of Katy socials that are held monthly at the Monty Ballard Family YMCA at Cinco Ranch.

-Ellen is employed as a Speech Language Pathologist with KISD, and works with the junior- and senior-high populations.
-She received her undergraduate degree from Bridgewater State University, MA, in Communication Disorders, with a minor in Special Education and Psychology.
+Ellen is employed as a speech language pathologist with Katy ISD and works with the high school population.
+She received her undergraduate degree from Bridgewater State University in Massachusetts in communication disorders with a minor in special education and psychology.
 She did graduate work at University of Houston and University of Denver.

-Ellen was a Speech Pathologist with HISD before moving to Denver, where her son and daughter were born.
+Ellen was a speech pathologist with Houston Independent School District before moving to Denver, where her son and daughter were born.
 She also worked in the geochemical industry, marketing seismic data.
-From there, she lived in Dallas, and Billings, MT, before arriving in Katy in 1994.
+From there, she lived in Dallas and in Billings, Mont., before arriving in Katy in 1994.

-Ellen has been a confirmation catechist at Epiphany of the Lord for the past eight years, and taught CCE while her children were going through the program.
-In her spare time she enjoys outdoor activities including kayaking, biking, traveling and spending precious time enjoying family and friends.
+Ellen was a confirmation catechist at Epiphany of the Lord Catholic Community for 10 years and taught Catechism for Catholic Education while her children were going through the program.
+In her spare time, she enjoys outdoor activities including kayaking, biking, traveling and enjoying family and friends.